usk6666/stdio-proxy/README.md

 ## Overview

-`stdio-logging-proxy` proxies the standard input and standard output of a specified command and logs all communication to a log file.
+`stdio-proxy` proxies the standard input and standard output of a specified command and logs all communication to a log file.
 This allows you to easily check the messages sent and received when debugging communication with the MCP server.

 ## Features